arbor-sim/arbor/doc/co_mechanisms.rst

 * *hh*:  Classic Hodgkin-Huxley dynamics (:ref:`density mechanism <mechanisms-density>`).
 * *nernst*: Calculate reversal potential for an ionic species using the Nernst equation (:ref:`reversal potential mechanism <mechanisms-revpot>`)
 * *expsyn*: Synapse with discontinuous change in conductance at an event followed by an exponential decay (:ref:`point mechanism <mechanisms-point>`).
-* *exp2syn*: Two state kinetic scheme synapse described by two time constants: rise and decay (:ref:`point mechanism <mechanisms-point>`).
+* *exp2syn*: Bi-exponential conductance synapse described by two time constants: rise and decay (:ref:`point mechanism <mechanisms-point>`).

 With the exception of *nernst*, these mechanisms are the same as those available in NEURON.

 Parameters
 ''''''''''

-Mechanism behavior can be tuned using parameters and ion channel dependencies, prescribed in the NMODL description.
+Mechanism behaviour can be tuned using parameters and ion channel dependencies, as defined in the NMODL description.
 Parameters and ion species are set initially before a simulation starts, and remain unchanged thereafter, for the duration of the simulation.
 There are two types of parameters that can be set by users: